Back to all terms

 Provider networks and digital tools refer to the network of healthcare professionals, pharmacies, and service providers that partner with your insurer, along with the digital platforms that make it easier to find and use those services.
 A provider network helps ensure you have access to trusted practitioners who meet specific standards for pricing, credentials, and quality of care.
 Digital tools complement these networks by simplifying access to care and claims management through online portals, apps, or virtual services.

 Most Canadian health insurers maintain preferred networks for dental, vision, and paramedical providers, allowing members to benefit from direct billing and predictable costs.
-Digital tools such as mobile apps and online dashboards enable you to search for approved providers, submit claims, check remaining benefits, download tax receipts, and access virtual care services such as telemedicine or mental health counselling.
+Digital tools such as mobile apps and online dashboards let members search for approved providers, submit claims, check remaining benefits, download tax receipts, and access virtual care such as telemedicine or mental health counselling.

 Example: